 APPLICABILITY OF THE POLICY

 This Policy applies to all transactions in the Company’s securities, including common stock, options for common stock, and any other securities the Company may issue from time to time.
-It applies to all officers of the Company, all members of the Company’s Board of Directors (“directors”), and all employees of, and consultants and contractors to, the Company and its subsidiaries who receive, or have access to, Material Nonpublic Information (as defined below) regarding the Company.
+It applies to all officers of the Company, all members of the Company’s Board of Directors (“directors”), and all employees of the Company and its subsidiaries who receive, or have access to, Material Nonpublic Information (as defined below) regarding the Company.
 This group of people, members of their immediate families, and members of their households are sometimes referred to in this Policy as “Insiders.”
 This Policy also applies to any person who receives Material Nonpublic Information from any Insider.

 It is the policy of the Company to oppose the unauthorized disclosure of any nonpublic information acquired in the workplace and the misuse of Material Nonpublic Information in securities trading.

 - Trading on Material Nonpublic Information.
 No director, officer, or employee of, or consultant or contractor to, the Company, and no member of the immediate family or household of any such person, shall engage in any transaction involving a purchase or sale of the Company’s securities, including any offer to purchase or offer to sell securities and including a gift of the Company’s securities, during any period commencing with the date that he or she possesses Material Nonpublic Information concerning the Company and ending at the close of business on the second business day following the date of public disclosure of that information or (if earlier) at such time as the Material Nonpublic Information is no longer material.
 For purposes of this Policy, information will be considered to have been disclosed to the “public” once it has been disclosed by the Company to its stockholders by means of a press release or a filing with the Securities and Exchange Commission (the “SEC”).